pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     m = torch.jit.script(inc)
     print(m((1,2)))

-Running the above code yields the following scripting error.
+Running the above code yields the following scripting error:

 ::

     File "test-tuple.py", line 5, in <module>
         def inc(x: Tuple[int, int]):
     NameError: name 'Tuple' is not defined

 The remedy is to add the line ``from typing import Tuple`` to the beginning of the code.

 Nominal Types